Asian immigration to the United States: New waves of Asian immigration (1965–present)

 Immigration of Asian Americans was also affected by U.S. war involvement from the 1940s to the 1970s.
 In the wake of World War II, immigration preferences favored family reunification.
 This may have helped attract highly skilled workers to meet American workforce deficiencies.
 Another instance related to World War II was the Luce–Celler Act of 1946, which helped immigrants from India and the Philippines.

-The end of the Korean War, Vietnam War, Laotian Civil War, and Cambodian Civil War brought a new wave of Asian American immigration, as people from Korea, Vietnam, Laos, and Cambodia arrived.
+The end of the Korean War and Vietnam War and the "Secret Wars" in Southeast Asia brought a new wave of Asian American immigration, as people from Korea, Vietnam, Laos, and Cambodia arrived.
 Some of the new immigrants were war brides, who were soon joined by their families.
 Others, like the Southeast Asians, were either highly skilled and educated, or part of subsequent waves of refugees seeking asylum.
 Some factors contributing to the growth of sub-groups such as South Asians and mainland Chinese were higher family sizes, higher use of family-reunification visas, and higher numbers of technically skilled workers entering on H-1 and H-1B visas.

-Ethnic Chinese immigration to the United States since 1965 has been aided by the fact that the United States maintains separate quotas for Mainland China, Taiwan, and Hong Kong.
+Ethnic Chinese immigration to the United States since 1965 has been aided by the fact that the United States maintains separate quotas for mainland China, Taiwan, and Hong Kong.
 During the late 1960s and early and mid-1970s, Chinese immigration into the United States came almost exclusively from Taiwan creating the Taiwanese American subgroup.
 A smaller number of immigrants from Hong Kong arrived as college and graduate students.
-Immigration from Mainland China was almost non-existent until 1977, when the PRC removed restrictions on emigration leading to immigration of college students and professionals.
+Immigration from mainland China was almost non-existent until 1977, when the PRC removed restrictions on emigration leading to immigration of college students and professionals.
 These recent groups of Chinese tended to cluster in suburban areas and to avoid urban Chinatowns.